Who We Are

 Health care patients from Oregon: 89 percent

-Caring for the community: More than one-half of OHSU’s hospitalizedpatients are insured via a public payer or are uninsured.
+Caring for the community: More than one-half of OHSU’s health care patient visits were covered via a public payer or were for patients who are uninsured.

 - OHSU is a regional resource for patients from Oregon, southwest Washington, Idaho, Montana, Alaska and northern California.